bladedoyle/grinnode.live/documentation/attacks/2020_11_reorg-51-percent.md

 <img src="images/grin-hashrate-chart.png" alt="Grin Hashrate Chart with REORG" width="600">

 #### Nicehash C32 rate doubling
-As shown by [forkwartch.io](https://www.forkwatch.io/grincuckatoo32), we can see an anomaly in the Nicehash cost with one huge spike during the attack, this result an abnormal average price of ~0.218 BTC/KGPS/DAY during the malicious Grin network hashrate increase, instead of the normal average price of ~0.13 BTC/KGPS/DAY.
+As shown by [forkwartch.io](https://www.forkwatch.io/grincuckatoo32), we can see an anomaly in the Nicehash cost with one huge spike during the attack, this resulted an abnormal average price of ~0.218 BTC/KGPS/DAY during the malicious Grin network hashrate increase, instead of the normal average price of ~0.13 BTC/KGPS/DAY.

 ![forkwatch.io](images/forkwatch-c32-report.png "forkwatch.io c32 hashrate report")